-We are excited to announce that the 13th Annual Indie Grits Festival will be held March 28-31, 2019 in Columbia, South Carolina.
-Celebrating 13 years of the best in low-budget film, media, and creative culture from across the Southeast, 2019 will not be a year to miss!
+We are excited to announce that the 14th Annual Indie Grits Festival will be held March 26-29, 2020 in Columbia, South Carolina.
+Celebrating 14 years of the best in low-budget and experimental film, media, and creative culture from across the Southeast, 2020 will not be a year to miss!

-The Indie Grits Festival is a multi-day event that saw an average of over 12,000 visitors from 2013 to 2018.
-Filmmakers seek us out after premiering their films at festivals like SXSW and Sundance, and we were twice named one of the 20 “Coolest Film Festivals” in the world by Moviemaker Magazine.
-Indie Grits is the premiere multi-day DIY, experimental film festival in South Carolina and the Southeast.
+The Indie Grits Festival is a multi-day event that saw an average of over 12,000 visitors from 2013 to 2019.
+We pride ourselves in fostering and supporting a tight-knit, accessible filmmaking community.
+Filmmakers seek us out after premiering their films across the US including festivals like SXSW, Sundance, True/False, BlackStar and more.
+In 2019 Moviemaker Magazine named us one of the 25 “Coolest Film Festivals” in the world.

-Propelled by a far-flung artistic vision, festival organizers seek to break down the walls intimidating Southern media makers by creating exhibition opportunities for work often overlooked elsewhere.
-We host a wide range of cultural events featuring the very best of art, music, and experimental media from the Southeast.
-Festival goers can come out and pick their poison: dark theaters, music in the streets, late night drinks with like-minded souls, the antics of crazy, sharp-witted, dream-casting puppeteers, and a world of art embedded into the very environment they inhabit.
+Propelled by an inclusive artistic vision, festival organizers seek to break down the walls of accessibility intimidating Southern media makers by creating exhibition opportunities for filmmakers and their work often overlooked elsewhere.
+We host a wide range of cultural events featuring the very best of art, music, and experimental media from across the Southeast.

 We hope you’ll consider submitting.